 Everything should appear in your CRM as soon as the import has been processed.
-The formatting of the uploaded file is pretty important, so take a good look at the examples above or check out the sample imports here.
+The formatting of the uploaded file is pretty important, so be sure to review guidelines and examples for HubSpot imports.

 2. How can I drill down and see only who I want to see?

-You can save these custom views and re-visit them.
-Contacts will be added to or removed from the view depending on whether or not they meet the criteria.
+You can save these filters and re-visit them.
+Contacts will be added to or removed from the saved filter depending on whether or not they meet the criteria.